Dudejoe870/godot-openmpt/README.md

 - Windows
 - Linux
-- Web (in a Linux development environment with Threads Enabled)
+- Web with threads enabled (from a Linux development environment)
+- Windows (from a Linux developement environment)

 ## Building godot-cpp